cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 oracle.
 This implies that any instantiation of `GG.HashToGroup` must be pre-image and collision resistant.
 In {{ciphersuites}} we give instantiations of this functionality based on the functions described in
-{{I-D.irtf-cfrg-hash-to-curve}}.
-Consequently, any OPRF implementation must adhere to the implementation and security considerations discussed in {{I-D.irtf-cfrg-hash-to-curve}} when instantiating the function.
+{{!I-D.irtf-cfrg-hash-to-curve}}.
+Consequently, any OPRF implementation must adhere to the implementation and security considerations discussed in {{!I-D.irtf-cfrg-hash-to-curve}} when instantiating the function.

 ## Timing Leaks